drscotthawley/panotti/README.md

 ## Installation

+*UPDATE June 9, 2020: There is an updated version of Panotti that works with TensorFlow 2, currently in the panotti branch called 'tf2'.
+I'm not ready to merge that branch with master until [Vibrary](https://github.com/artandlogic/vibrary) is also updated for TF2.*

 ### Preface: Requirements
 Probably Mac OS X or Linux.
 (Windows users: I have no experience to offer you.)
 Not everything is required, here's a overview: